Are the tyres on your road bike looking a bit tired? Maybe you’ve suffered a few too many flats or you’re just looking to try something new?

 - Why gravel roads made me a believer in road tubeless

-There are so many different types of tyre out there that it can be a little overwhelming.
-If you're confused about terms like TPI, tubeless or tubular, then read on for a quick primer.
+There are so many different tyres out there that it can be a little overwhelming when it comes to picking one.
+So if you're confused by terms such as TPI (threads per inch), tubeless or tubular, then read on for a quick primer…

 What should I look for in a tyre?

-The ultimate bike tyre would be super light, impenetrable and insanely fast.
-Unfortunately that tyre hasn’t been invented yet and in most cases you can have two of these attributes.
+The ultimate bike tyre would be super light, totally resistant to punctures and insanely fast.
+Unfortunately that tyre doesn't exist and so you generally have to make do with two of these three attributes.

-Your main type of riding should dictate your tyre choice.
-For example, if you are headed out on gravel backroads or doing rough-surface inner-city commuting, you should consider a tyre that errs on the side of puncture protection over outright speed or light weight.
-On the other hand, if you often ride on good roads in the summer when surfaces are clear of debris, then some lightweight, racy tyres can be a great choice.
+The type of riding is ultimately what should dictate your tyre choice.
+For example, if most of your time is spent heading out on gravel backroads or commuting on rough inner-city roads, you'll be better off with a tyre that's geared towards puncture protection over speed and weight.
+On the other hand, if you often ride on good roads that are smooth, debris-free and dry, then some lightweight, racy tyres can be a great choice.